flipcamp/engagingstudents4/essays/pellegrin.md

 7\) [Buddy Rich and Max Roach – “Figure Eights” (*Rich versus Roach*)](http://open.spotify.com/track/23EssvWYUPdrxyFpwDQkt0)

-- drummers Rich and Roach trade eights for entire track
+- drummers Rich and Roach trade eights for entire performance
 - conduct in a medium 4 (hypermetric 4)
 - structure begins to breakdown at 3:38, when two beats appear to be added between solos